BestTimesToVisit.com Logo

 nature

-Witness the awe-inspiring spectacle of dozens of majestic manta rays and whale sharks gracefully feeding on plankton blooms in this UNESCO Biosphere Reserve.
-The shallow, clear waters make for an unforgettable snorkeling experience, offering unparalleled close encounters with these gentle giants.
+Witness the awe-inspiring spectacle of dozens of majestic manta rays and whale sharks feeding on plankton blooms in this UNESCO Biosphere Reserve.
+The shallow, clear waters make for incredible visibility, offering an unparalleled underwater ballet.
+Remember to maintain a respectful distance and avoid touching these gentle giants.

 Best time: May-Nov